Last Updated on

-If you have a goal ready you know how much time you have.
-Using the Bankrate calculator you will know the approximate amount of returns you need to achieve your goals.
+If you have a goal ready, you know how much time you have.
+Using the Bankrate calculator, you will know the approximate amount of returns you need to achieve your goals.
 That will help you in deciding what level of risk you should take.
 There is no need to take more risk than you need to!

-If you are unsure about which portfolio to choose Portfolio Einstein recommends you start off with the three-fund portfolio and adjust the bond portion to suit your risk level.
+If you are unsure about which portfolio to choose Portfolio Einstein recommends you start with the three-fund portfolio and adjust the bond portion to suit your risk level.
 Advantages of the three-fund portfolio:

-- Is easy to understand.
+- The three-fund investment portfolio is easy to understand.

-- Generate good returns
+- The three-fund portfolio generate good returns

-After you picked your portfolio go to your broker and buy the recommended ETFs or mutual funds.
-If you need the correct allocation you can use our rebalance tool.
+After you picked your portfolio, go to your broker, and buy the recommended ETFs or mutual funds.
+If you need the correct allocation, you can use our rebalance tool.

 That’s it!
 You’re on your way to mastering how to invest money and beating the best!